bitrise-io/devcenter/_articles/en/api/managing-ios-code-signing-files.md

     weight: 17

 ---
 You can upload, update, list, and delete iOS code signing files with the [relevant Bitrise API](https://api-docs.bitrise.io/).
 In this guide we show you how and in what order to use those code signing endpoints.
-First, here is a summary of all our code signing endpoints and their functions.
+First, here is a summary of all our iOS code signing endpoints and their functions.

 Provisioning profiles